Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 The city embraces art and culture.

-Since El Paso is such a culturally diverse city that is home to a large Spanish population, the area is lined with multiple museums, art galleries, and historical sites.
-There are also many events and festivals that occur throughout the year that reflects this rich heritage.
+Since El Paso is a culturally diverse city home to a large Spanish population, the area is lined with multiple museums, art galleries, and historical sites.
+Many events and festivals that reflect this rich heritage occur throughout the year.

 Check out these museums and cultural sites in El Paso, Texas!